Revisiting English, the Crazy Language

 For learners of the English language, it might be a head-scratching experience.
 No wonder the thought of IELTS tests still sends shivers to some people even though they communicate English relatively well.
 And why not?
 For a language that describes a house can burn up as it burns down, lets you fill in a form by filling it out, calling a farm that produces produce a productive farm, and an alarm clock that goes off by going on makes perfect sense, there’s a level of insanity that goes with it.

-Like any other language, English was invented by people, not by machines, even though we have Google Translate, Grammarly, and Merriam-Webster to fine-tune its usage to gain greater understanding.
+Like any other language, people invented English, not machines, even though we have Google Translate, Grammarly, and Merriam-Webster to fine-tune its usage to gain greater understanding.
 It has evolved in the history of the human race, which, as you guessed it right is not a race like F1 or marathon at all.
 The wind was too strong to wind the sail, and when I wind my watch I meant to start it, but when I wind up this article, I actually end it.

 So as Richard Lederer puts it succinctly, let’s face it — English is a crazy language.